MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tasks/setup-japan-consumption-tax-report.md

 2. Use the Quick Filter to find records.
 For example, filter on the Sales tax code field with a value of 'JP Cons'.
 3. Expand the Report setup section.
 4. Click Edit.
     * Confirm the reporting codes were configured properly.

+  > [!NOTE]
+  > For setting reporting codes in sales tax codes you may use the table below.

 **Using reporting codes in Japanese sales tax report base items**